 Do not seed over 30 pounds of grain per acre if it is used as a companion crop to a pasture seeding.
 The competition between the grain crop and the pasture plants can be reduced by seeding the companion crop in rows 12 inches apart.

-The increasing practice of seeding pasture mixtures in the summer following the removal of an early previous crop is largely ac10....
-IDAHO AGRICULTURAL EXTENSION DIVISION counted for by the fact that farmers are having difficulties in establishing pastures in competition with companion crops.
+The increasing practice of seeding pasture mixtures in the summer following the removal of an early previous crop is largely accounted for by the fact that farmers are having difficulties in establishing pastures in competition with companion crops.